Frequently Asked Questions

 Expect tough decisions on which educational sessions to attend.
 Most sessions have three running concurrently and the roundtables features 10-15 session running at the same time, in the same room.

 Expect a “large family reunion” of the best kind of feeling.
-For many garden writers, the conference is a time to see old friends, make new acquaintances and catch up with others in the industry.
+For many attendees, the conference is a time to see old friends, make new acquaintances and catch up with others in the industry.
 Hugs and business card exchanges are commonplace.

 The Expo is open for several hours over two days to visit with suppliers and manufacturers of consumer lawn & garden products or services.
 Often exhibitors will have samples that they are distributing.
 This is an excellent opportunity to see what’s new, network with new contacts and pick up some story ideas.